Iceland 5-Day Road Trip

 Skogafoss, a Worthwhile Stop

 Iceland is like an amusement park for landscape photographers.
-It only felt like a few kilometers in the car and we were ready for the next ride, Skógafoss, another waterfall.
+After only a few kilometers in the car, we were ready for the next ride: Skógafoss, another waterfall.

-The sun was out when we arrived, so I jumped out of the car and managed to get a few shots before it clouded over.
+When we arrived, the sun was out, so I jumped out of the car and managed to get a few shots before it clouded over.

 The weather lived up to Iceland’s reputation and changed very quickly.
-The drop at Skógafoss is coincidentally also 60 meters and we climbed the 370 steps up along the side of the falls and enjoyed the view from above.
+Coincidentally, the drop at Skógafoss is also 60 meters, so we climbed the 370 steps along the side of the falls and enjoyed the view from above.

-Although we were on the major tourist route, this made for a rewarding stop.
-The crowds magically disappeared (Photoshop) again in the photo below.
+Although we were on the major tourist route, this was a rewarding stop.
+The crowds magically disappeared (Photoshop again) in the photo below.

 The impressive Skógafoss, Iceland